Invariant measures for horospherical actions and Anosov groups: Comparing -valued Busemann functions and distances via

 Write $q=go$, and $p=hq$ for some $g,h\in G$.
 Note that Write $g^{-1}\xi= k^+$ for some $ k\in K$ and $g^{-1}h^{-1}g k = k'an\in KAN$.
 Then Hence for a unit vector $v\in V_\alpha$,

 Since $ \|\rho_\alpha(g^{-1})\|^{-1}\le {\norm{\rho_\alpha( g)v}} $ and $\chi_\alpha(\underline a(q,p))=\log \norm{\rho_\alpha(g^{-1}hg)}_\alpha$, we also get

 \end{proof}

-There are $\psi\in\dg$'s which are not strongly positive (see Lemma \ref{oo}).
+There are $\psi\in\dg$ that are not strongly positive (see Lemma \ref{oo}).
 We establish the following modification for Anosov groups, which is the main goal of this section: \begin{thm} Let $\Ga<G$ be Anosov.
 For any $\psi\in\dg$ and $p\in X$, there exists $C=C(\psi,p)>0$ such that for all $\ga\in\Ga$ and $\xi \in \La$,

 \end{thm}

 We begin by noting that $\psi(\underline a(\ga p,p))$ is always positive possibly except for finitely many $\ga$'s: \begin{Lem} Let $\psi\in\dg$ and $p\in X$.
 For any sequence $\ga_i\to\infty$ in $\Ga$, $\psi(\underline a(\ga_i p,p))\to +\infty$. \end{Lem}